One Woman's Resistance

 A Canadian civil rights legacy

 For many years, Viola Desmond and her story were unknown to the vast majority of Canadians.
 That is now beginning to change.
 Desmond has appeared on a postage stamp.
 She's had her own Heritage Minute and there is even a ferryboat in Halifax, Nova Scotia named in her honour.
 In 2010, the Lieutenant Governor of Nova Scotia posthumously pardoned Desmond, removing the conviction from the historical record.
-Most recently, Viola Desmond will become the first Canadian woman to be featured on a regularly circulating Canadian $10 bill.
+Most recently, Viola Desmond will become the first Canadian woman to be featured on a regularly-circulating Canadian bank note.
+The new $10 bill will begin circulating in late 2018.
+On the reverse side of the bill is an image of the Canadian Museum for Human Rights, emphasizing Desmond’s contribution to the struggle for rights in Canada.

 Desmond's sister Wanda Robson still lives in Nova Scotia.
 She has been inspired by her sister's story.
 At 73, she went back to school, finished her Bachelor of Arts degree, and now speaks to youth about Viola Desmond and combating racism.
 Robson also experienced the effects of segregation as a child.
 She knows that if we are to end racism and discrimination, we all need to take a stand, just as her sister did.